Guadalcanal: History

-Prehistory
+Early history

 The island has been settled since at least 4500–2500 BC based on archaeological finds at Poha Cave and Vatuluma Posovi.
-During the period 1200-800 BC Austronesian Lapita peoples settled the islands.
+During the period 1200-800 BC, Austronesian Lapita peoples settled the islands.

-Western charting

 A Spanish expedition from Peru in 1568 under the command of Álvaro de Mendaña de Neira were the first Europeans to see the island.
 Mendaña's subordinate, Pedro de Ortega Valencia, named the island after his home town Guadalcanal in Andalusia, Spain.
 In the years that followed the discovery, the island was variously referred to as Guadarcana, Guarcana, Guadalcana, and Guadalcanar, which reflected different pronunciations of its name in Andalusian Spanish.

-Colonial period

 European settlers, whalers, and missionaries began to arrive in the 18th and 19th centuries.
-With these outsiders also arrived foreign institutions like forced labour.
+With these outsiders also arrived foreign institutions such as forced labour.
 Beginning during the 1860s, about 60,000 natives from many parts of the Solomon Islands were indentured and sent to Australia or Fiji by British authorities to work on plantations.
 This system continued into the 1890s.
 In the 1880s, the Germans and the British vied for control of the Solomons.
-Germany established a protectorate over the northern Solomons in 1884 while in 1893, the British Solomon Islands Protectorate was proclaimed which included the island of Guadalcanal.
-However, Germany eventually handed over most of their protectorate to Britain in 1899.
-By the early 20th century, large agricultural plantations (specialising in copra) run mainly by Australians were established in the region.
+Germany established a protectorate over the northern Solomons in 1884, while in 1893, the British Solomon Islands Protectorate was proclaimed, which included the island of Guadalcanal.
+Germany eventually handed over most of their protectorate to Britain, though, in 1899.
+By the early 20th century, large agricultural plantations (specialising in copra), run mainly by Australians, were established in the region.
 Guadalcanal was not seriously affected by World War I. In 1932, the British confirmed the name Guadalcanal in line with the town in Andalusia, Spain.